znsio/specmatic-documentation/documentation/http_proxy.md

 Take a look a the directory `./generated_contracts` which we provided in the proxy command earlier.
 You'll find in it all the contracts and stubs of the requests and responses that your application triggered.

-### Local Service Talks To Remove Service Over HTTPS
+### Local Service Talks To Remote Service Over HTTPS

 You have a local service talking to a remote service, which runs on HTTPS, and no Postman collection which Qontract can convert.